 Privacy

-Your privacy is important to Environment Canterbury (referred to in this Privacy Statement as “we”, “our” or “us”).
+Your privacy is important to Canterbury Regional Council (referred to in this Privacy Statement as “we”, “our” or “us”).

 This Privacy Statement governs our collection, use and disclosure of your personal information (as defined in the Privacy Act 2020 (Privacy Act)) and has been prepared in accordance with our obligations and your rights set out in the Privacy Act.
-We may change this Privacy Statement from time to time.
+This privacy policy does not limit or exclude any rights that you have or may have under the Privacy Act.
+It may be necessary to depart from this Privacy Statement if any exceptions in the Privacy Act apply.
+We may change this Privacy Statement from time to time by uploading a new Privacy Statement on our website.

 Why do we collect your personal information?

-We only collect your personal information when it is necessary for a specific purpose connected with the services we provide.
-The purpose for collecting and using your information varies according to the services you are using.
+We only collect your personal information when it is necessary for a specific purpose connected with the services we provide or in connection with our statutory rights and obligations.
+The purpose for collecting and using your information varies according to the services we are providing, or the relevant statutory rights and obligations.

 What type of personal information do we collect?